russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ```
 {{< /terminal >}}

-As the Logic App will need to search for resources in the subscription and also be able to interact with virtual machines; we should permit it to do just those tasks by granting our User Assigned Identity the Reader and Virtual Machine Contributor roles :
+As the Azure Logic App will need to search for resources in the subscription and also be able to interact with Azure virtual machines; we should permit it to do just those tasks by granting our User Assigned Identity the Reader and Virtual Machine Contributor roles :

 {{< terminal title="Granting RBAC permissions" >}}
 ```